-Dissociative Identity Disorder, Multiple Personality Disorder To Integrate Personalities or Not to Integrate
+Dissociative Identity Disorder, To Integrate Alters or Not to Integrate

 Paula McHugh is our guest speaker.
 She is a licensed therapist who has been working with Dissociative Identity Disorder (DID), Multiple Personality Disorder (MPD) clients for the last 10 years.

 David Roberts is the HealthyPlace.com moderator.

 David: Good Evening.
 I'm David Roberts.
 I'm the moderator for tonight's conference.
 I want to welcome everyone to HealthyPlace.com.

 Our conference tonight is on Dissociative Identity Disorder, Multiple Personality Disorder.
 We'll be discussing "Whether to Integrate Personalities or Not To Integrate" and other DID, MPD issues.

 Our guest tonight is Paula McHugh.
 Ms. McHugh is a licensed therapist and member of the International Society for the Study of Dissociative Disorders.
 She has been working with Dissociative Identity Disorder (DID) clients for the last 10 years.
 She counsels about 4-6 clients a week.
 She has helped 2 clients totally integrate, which she says can take anywhere from 4-8 years of consistent therapy to accomplish.

 Good Evening, Paula and welcome to HealthyPlace.com.
 We appreciate you being here tonight.
 I know our audience members have different levels of understanding, so briefly, can you define Dissociative Identity Disorder, DID?
 Then we'll get into deeper issues.